+^{}Marathon/Field Day ONLY may include any athletic wear bottom.

 Each teacher and school personnel are authorized to impose any disciplinary measure, other than suspension, expulsion, or in-school suspension, which is appropriate and in accordance with the policies and rules on student discipline.

 Teachers may use reasonable force as needed to maintain safety for other students and remove students from a classroom for disruptive behavior.

-The Principal is authorized to impose the same disciplinary measures as teachers and may suspend students from school (including all school functions) and from riding the school bus, up to 10 consecutive school days, provided the appropriate procedures are followed.
+The Principal is authorized to impose the same disciplinary measures as teachers and may suspend students from school (including all school functions), up to 10 consecutive school days, provided the appropriate procedures are followed.

 The Board may expel students guilty of gross disobedience or misconduct for the remainder of the school term or for a shorter period.